wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Set background and border color for share button (menu)
 * Support for SSL (https)

-Share Buttons are very easy to configure.
+Share Buttons are *very easy to configure*.
 Just select button type, size, position and which social networking services do you want to offer to your visitors.
 Buttons will appear below your articles or on top of them (or both) as you choose.

 **Shortcodes**